A series is the sum of the terms in a sequence.

 gp9c

-We are still missing a1 for the sum formula, so dividing 9 by 3 gives its value of 3.
+We are still missing a1 for the sum formula, so work backward (dividing 9 by 3) to get the first term of 3.

 Now, we use this information to find the sum: